openlegend/core-rules/core/SRD.md

 - **Attack Specialization (tier equal to NPC level, max 9):** With one attack type, gain advantage 1 per tier.

 - **Bane Focus:** Pick a bane.
-Whenever you inflict at least five damage with an attack, you may automatically inflict that bane.
+Whenever a damaging attack exceeds the target's defense by 5 or more, you may automatically inflict that bane.

 - **Superior Bane Focus (not available to PCs):** Pick a bane.
 Whenever you inflict at least one damage with an attack, you may automatically inflict that bane.